 legal representatives or advisers

 To ensure that our services meet a high standard of quality, client files are sometimes checked by our quality assurance staff.
-Files may also be checked by external auditors if the work we do is funded by another organisation, such as a local authority or the Legal Aid agency.
+Files may also be checked by external auditors if the work we do is funded by another organisation, such as a local authority or the Scottish Legal Aid Board.
 All auditors are bound by confidentiality policies.

 Where our funders require it as a condition of our contract with them, we may use your data in reports to them.
 Typically this is so that they can monitor the outcomes of the help we have provided to you, to ensure we are meeting the terms of our contract with them.